halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/monitors.md

 5. **SSL_HELLO** - This option allows users to check SSL based handshake on mentioned port number.
 6. **SMTP** - This option allows users to check SMTP on mentioned port number.
 7. **POP** - This option allows users to check POP connectivity mentioned port number.
+8. **Custom Script** - Health check runs custom script (shell script, perl script or Lua script).
+The script is executed with parameters of server IP and server Port.
+If the script responds with 1, heath check is passed.
+If the script responds with 0, we make that server as unhealthy

 ##### **Check Port**